tuProlog/arg2p/doc/src/orchid/resources/pages/index.md

 </p>

-tuProlog (2P henceforth) is multi-paradigm logic programming framework written in Kotlin.

-> Arg2P is an argumentation engine built on the top of 2P.
+> Arg2P is an argumentation engine built on the top of [tuProlog (2P) engine](http://pika-lab.gitlab.io/tuprolog/2p-in-kotlin/).
 Arg2P is a lightweight implementation of the ASPIC<sup>+</sup>-like system for structured  argumentation.

 In a nutshell, <span style="color: blue">arguments are produced from a set of defeasible rules</span>, and attack relationships between arguments are captured by argumentation graphs.
 The arguments of such graphs are labelled by following a labelling semantics.
 This simple framework will suffice to illustrate our upcoming investigation into persuasive burdens within an argumentation setting.

-In addition, we use defeasible rule schemata to account for <span style="color: blue">deontic</span> reasoning, towards doctrine reification, as presented in Riveret et al. 2019.
+In addition, we use defeasible rule schemata to account for <span style="color: blue">deontic</span> reasoning, towards doctrine reification, as presented in [Riveret et al., 2019](https://www.researchgate.net/publication/335754554_A_Deontic_Argumentation_Framework_Towards_Doctrine_Reification).

-Moreover, the model has been extended following the <span style="color: blue">burden of proof</span> model presented in Calegari and Sartor 2020.
+Moreover, the model has been extended following the <span style="color: blue">burden of proof</span> model presented in [Calegari and Sartor, 2020](https://www.overleaf.com/read/nqyzhycmjmst).

 More information about the format of the knowledge base and rules can be found on the [basic syntax]({{ site.baseUrl }}/wiki/syntax).